 Virtual Cinema FAQ

-With Cincinnati World Cinema and the Garfield Theatre closed temporarily due to Covid-19, we are curating virtual screenings of films we think you will appreciate.
-For us, this is a new way to exhibit films, and your financial support via film rentals helps us survive in these difficult times.
+With Cincinnati World Cinema and the Garfield Theatre closed due to Covid-19, we are curating virtual screenings of films we think you will appreciate.
+Restaurants offer carry-out during the pandemic – think of our online films as CWC’s take-out menu – a way to survive in these difficult times.
 We hope the info below will help you navigate and enjoy the experience.
 If you’re having difficulty streaming, give us a call and we’ll try to help – 859-957-3456.

 How virtual cinema works